riebers-m/SfM/README.md

 pip install numpy
 pip install pyrealsense2
 ```
-Script only works for RealSense Cameras at the moment
+Script only works for RealSense Cameras at the moment.
+Change for your needs.